nagix/mini-tokyo-3d/docs/developer-guide/api/tile-3d-layer.md

 ### **`lightColor`** ([`Array`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)`<`[`number`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)`>`)

 A color of the lights.
 It is an array of red, green, and blue components, each with any number between `0` and `255`.
 If not specified, the dynamic light color based on the current date and time will be used.
+The current dynamic light can be obtained with the [`light`](./map.md#light) event or [`Map#getLight`](./map.md#getlight).

 ### **`maxzoom`** ([`number`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number))